top of page

 • Long gaps between outings — especially for puppies, that causes accidents and undermines training.

 Northwest Rescue Collective is a pet-matching and referral service.
 We are not a shelter or owner of the animals listed.
-We do not take custody of pets or complete adoptions directly.

 bottom of page